Henry Macandrew: Return to India

 Macandrew's lengthy service as a staff officer during the Boer War led him to be considered qualified for formal staff employment after his return to India.
-On 2 May 1903 he was appointed a Station Staff Officer, 1st Class, but he stayed in this position for only a short while.
-Later in the year he was appointed brigade major to the Inspector-General of Cavalry in India, Major-General Douglas Haig.
+On 2 May 1903, he was appointed a station staff officer, 1st class, but he stayed in this position for only a short while.
+He was instead appointed brigade major to the Inspector-General of Cavalry in India, Major-General Douglas Haig, on 16 November.
 Haig chose Macandrew because he had worked with him in the Boer War and been impressed by his intelligence work.
 The appointment was meant to be for only one year, but Haig had Macandrew stay on until 1905.
 He was promoted to major on 10 November 1904.

-After his appointment with Haig ended, Macandrew continued on as a staff officer, becoming a Deputy Assistant Quartermaster-General on 6 January 1906.
-Still with the 5th Bengal Cavalry, Macandrew was subsequently promoted to lieutenant-colonel on 10 November 1912 and assumed command of the 5th on 16 February 1914.
+After his appointment with Haig ended, Macandrew continued on as a staff officer, becoming a deputy assistant quartermaster-general at Headquarters, India, on 6 January 1906.
+Still with the 5th Bengal Cavalry, Macandrew was subsequently promoted to lieutenant-colonel on 10 November 1912 and assumed command of the regiment on 16 February 1914.

 Western Front

 Staff work

-When the First World War began, Macandrew was assigned to serve on the Western Front in France as the GSO1 to Major-General Michael Rimington, commander of the 1st Indian Cavalry Division.
+When the First World War began in the summer of 1914, Macandrew was assigned to serve on the Western Front in France as a general staff officer, grade 1 (GSO1) to Major-General Michael Rimington, commander of the 1st Indian Cavalry Division.
 They arrived on 7 November and subsequently the Indian Cavalry Corps was formed on 18 December, with Rimington in command.
-He brought Macandrew with him to the corps, as his Brigadier-General General Staff (BGGS).
-In April 1915 Macandrew visited Haig, who was now a general, at his headquarters; Macandrew criticised how his cavalry had been utilised during the recent Battle of Neuve Chapelle and disagreed with the view of other staff officers that the war would continue and be won through trench warfare.
+He brought Macandrew, who was promoted to temporary rank of brigadier general at the same time, with him as his brigadier general, general staff (BGGS), essentially his chief of staff, of the corps.
+In April 1915 Macandrew visited Haig, who was now a full general and in command of the First Army of the British Expeditionary Force (BEF), at his headquarters; Macandrew criticised how his cavalry had been utilised during the recent Battle of Neuve Chapelle and disagreed with the view of other staff officers that the war would continue and be won through trench warfare.
 He believed that the ability to correctly utilise cavalry was a key facet to any successful general officer.

-Macandrew's position as a brigadier-general was a temporary rank, and he was still a substantive lieutenant-colonel, until he was promoted to brevet colonel on 3 June.
+Macandrew's position as a brigadier general was a temporary rank, and he was still a substantive lieutenant colonel, until he was promoted to brevet colonel on 3 June.
 The historian Simon Robbins argues that Macandrew's staff work for the corps was sub-par, with his requirement that all orders to divisions be personally approved by him stifling initiative and creating backlogs.
-The historian Geroge Morton-Jack, however, argues that his work improved, and he succeeded in creating an operational headquarters for the corps from very little.
+The historian George Morton-Jack says that his work improved, and he succeeded in creating an operational headquarters for the corps after an "uncertain start".